Law Practice Management and Technology Section

 Purchase the State Bar’s two publications, The California Guide to Opening a Law Office and The California Guide to Growing and Managing a Law Office (official hash tag #GrowLaw) to assist you in running and growing your law practice.
 Your Executive Committee members are contributing authors.

-For detailed information about these benefits, go the Members Only Area under Special Offers and Discounts.
+For detailed information about vendor benefits, go to the Members Only Section under Special Offers and Discounts.

 Law Practice Management and Technology Section